-Extends: pybamm.electrolyte.stefan_maxwell.diffusion.BaseModel
+Extends: pybamm.electrolyte_diffusion.BaseElectrolyteDiffusion

 A public method that creates and returns the variables in a submodel which can be created independent of other submodels.
 For example, the electrolyte concentration variables can be created independent of whether any other variables have been defined in the model.
 As a rule, if a variable can be created without variables from other submodels, then it should be placed in this method.